Blocked Milk Ducts and Breastfeeding

 You can treat a blocked duct with self-care measures.
-Help unblock milk ducts by:
+To help unblock milk ducts, you can:

-Taking a warm shower or applying a warm, wet compress several times a day for 10 to 15 minutes.
+- Take a warm shower or apply a warm, wet compress several times a day for 10 to 15 minutes.
 To make a warm compress, soak a hand towel in warm water.
 Wring out the excess water and place the towel on the affected breast.
 Cover the compress with a second, dry towel to trap the heat.

-Massaging over the area of the blocked duct, moving toward the nipple, before and during breast-feeding.
+- Massage over the area of the blocked duct, moving toward the nipple, before and during breastfeeding.

-Feeding from the affected breast first.
-This moves the milk through the breast more effectively because the baby's sucking is most intense at the beginning of a feeding session.
+- Feed from the affected breast first.
+This moves the milk through the breast more effectively, because the baby's sucking is most intense at the beginning of a feeding session.